aziflaj/IRC/README.md

 username=YOUR-USERNAME-HERE
 ```

+In your `Client/resources/` folder, rename the `client.properties.example` to `client.properties`.
 You need to set the server-side values correctly or you won't connect to the server.
 After setting the `host` (String) and `port` (Integer), make sure to add a username for yourself.
 This will act as an identifier for you when you chat online with other people.

 ## ToDO
 - [x] Add multithreading for multiple clients